SteeltoeOSS/Documentation/api/v3/configuration/config-server-provider.md

 First, you need to set `Spring:Cloud:Config:FailFast=true`.
 Then you need to enable retry by setting `Spring:Cloud:Config:Retry:Enabled=true`.

 The default behavior is to retry six times with an initial back-off interval of 1000ms and an exponential multiplier of 1.1 for subsequent back-offs.
 You can configure these settings (and others) by setting the `Spring:Cloud:Config:Retry:*` configuration settings described earlier.

+### Configuring Polling

+The Config Server Configuration Provider includes the ability to poll the server for changes at a defined interval.
+This feature can be enabled either in code or by setting `Spring:Cloud:Config:PollingInterval`.
+In either case, the value must be a `TimeSpan`.
+For details on providing a TimeSpan as a string, see the ["Standard TimeSpan format strings"](https://learn.microsoft.com/dotnet/standard/base-types/standard-timespan-format-strings).

 ### Configuring Multiple URLs